sanoop247/react-memory-game-final/README.md

 ## Assumptions
 - Single player game
 - Timer tracks time per second since the game is meant to be a fun interactive experience for the player

+## Tradeoffs
+- Inline styles could be used to reduce lines of code but make the code less structured and thus harder to maintain
+- Simpler shuffles could have been used to reduce complexity but Fisher-Yates shuffle is proven to be more reliable.

+## Suggested Improvements
+- gameboard dimensions can be customised to 4*4, 6*6 and 8*8 to provide difficulty options for player
+- Persist timing with local storage to store best times.
+- Welcome screen with game instructions for players